Monday, September 30, 2024

 Tuesday, September 3, 2024

-NFV Song Highlight: Circle the Earth's Sweetest Pain
+NFV Song Spotlight: Circle the Earth's Sweetest Pain

 I saw Circle the Earth play a spirited set at Hotel Ziggy (a WFNM night) on August 27th, 2024.
 Of note, the band name is so appropriate as the members hail from across the globe.
 You have Brazilian drummer Sandro Feliciano, Japanese guitarist Kazuki Tokaji, and Taiwanese keyboardist Sandy Chao Wang.
 The five piece band is rounded out by Michael McBay on bass and Aviva Scott on vocals.
 The band's set was filled with the power pop ballads that highlighted Scott's crystal vocals.